Brian Goldstone, PhD,

 Duke University, Cultural Anthropology

 Brian Goldstone received his PhD in Cultural Anthropology from Duke University.
 His book project, The Miraculous Life: Scenes from the Charismatic Encounter in Northern Ghana,

 explores the recent incursion of charismatic churches into northern Ghana, a rural, predominantly Muslim region whose inhabitants -- long the object of expropriations and interventions of various kinds -- have increasingly become the target of evangelistic efforts undertaken by Christians from the south.
 Arranged as a gathering of disparate scenes, an approach that makes use of a wide array of ethnographic, literary, philosophical, video/photographic, and historical materials, the book charts the intimate, intensive, often precarious worlds that materialize as believers labor to make the "miraculous life" their own; and also, against the backdrop of a vigorous campaign aimed at reconstituting the social, moral, and spiritual disposition of an alleged "Islamic stronghold," the ways this reality, this life, is made available to others.

 His articles have appeared or are forthcoming in South Atlantic Quarterly, History of the Present, Theory & Event, Anthropological Quarterly, and the collection Secularism and Religion-Making (Oxford University Press, 2011).
-A co-edited volume, African Futures: Essays on Crisis, Emergence, and Possibility, is under review at the University of Chicago Press.
+A co-edited volume, African Futures: Essays on Crisis, Emergence, and Possibility, is under contract with the University of Chicago Press.

 Back to Current Fellows main page